CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/02-array.md

 quotes, but textual arrays may.
 The [official docs](https://www.postgresql.org/docs/current/arrays.html#ARRAYS-IO) has details on how array values are outputted.

-Array elements each have within the array.
+Array elements each have a position within the array.
 Postgres uses a **one-based** numbering convention for arrays; that is, the first array element is `array[1]`, and the last of **n** elements is `array[n]`.